-Several studies have examined the role of glucocorticoids in the bone health of children with IBD, and the results have been conflicting.
+- 3) Menstrual irregularity if female: Evidence of bone health compromise as a result of amenorrhea has been available from studying girls with anorexia nervosa and athletes .
+Although studies of the incidence and risk factors for amenorrhea are not known in girls with IBD, at least theoretically they are at risk for both primary and secondary amenorrhea due to disease-related factors.
+Both the attainment of menarche and continuation of regular menses appear to be highly dependent on nutritional status and body fat .
+Inadequate body fat may reduce secretion of the adipocyte-derived hormone, leptin, which appears to modulate reproductive function in humans .
+Nutritional status is often compromised in children and adolescents with IBD and reductions in body fat can be dramatic during acute phases of their illness.
+The central mechanism responsible for suboptimal bone mass accrual in girls with amenorrhea is not dependent on diagnosis.
+Identification of primary or secondary amenorrhea (as defined later) in girls with IBD should prompt referral, investigation of bone health and nutritional and inflammatory status. - 4) Delayed puberty: Delayed puberty has been associated with decreased BMD later in life by landmark studies .
+Normal and timely pubertal progression is dependent on a well-balanced hypothalamic-pituitary-gonadal (HPG) axis.
+Leptin is known to play a critical role in the regulation of this axis and it is decreased in the setting of decreased body fat , condition which is not uncommonly encountered in children and adolescents with IBD.
+Recently, evidence pointing to a direct independent of leptin negative effect of inflammatory cytokines on the HPG axis has emerged .
+Children and adolescents with IBD are at risk for delayed puberty based on the above.
+Although the incidence and risk factors for delayed puberty and its outcome in regard to peak bone mass achievement in children with IBD specifically have not been studied, given the above evidence, we recommend that pubertal status is examined regularly in every pediatric patient with IBD. - 5) Prolonged use of systemic glucocorticoids: Several studies have examined the role of glucocorticoids in the bone health of children with IBD and the results have been conflicting.
 Of note is that most of the studies were retrospective.
-Some investigators found a negative relation between cumulative glucocorticoid dose and BMD (39-41,56-58), whereas others did not (10,12,22,48); however, glucocorticoids are known to cause osteoblast cell dysfunction and premature apoptosis (59-61), impaired intestinal absorption of calcium (62), and increased urinary calcium excretion (63).
-Two recent studies confirmed the hypothesis that glucocorticoids negatively affect bone turnover in children with IBD: in 1 study, pediatric patients on glucocorticoids had decreased bone-specific alkaline phosphatase levels (bone formation marker) (47) and in the other study, both bone formation and resorption markers were decreased during glucocorticoid therapy, and were restored to normal values 1 month after their cessation (64).
-Although the minimum time of glucocorticoid administration that causes damage to bone architecture or hinders bone mass accrual in children is not known, several studies show that puberty (Tanner stages 2-4) is the most vulnerable period during which glucocorticoid exposure may lead to nonreversible bone loss (65).
-In the case of children with IBD, the negative effect of glucocorticoids on bone may be offset to a degree by their capacity to combat inflammation, which in itself is detrimental for bone metabolism (see below).
-We recommend evaluation of bone health status in children with IBD who receive 6 months or longer of systemic glucocorticoids at any time during their illness, especially if they are in early to mid-puberty.
+Some investigators found a negative relationship between cumulative glucocorticoid dose and BMD, 395657404158 where others did not 10, 12, 22, 48.
+However, glucocorticoids are known to cause osteoblast cell dysfunction and premature apoptosis , impaired intestinal absorption of calcium and increased urinary calcium excretion .
+Two recent studies confirmed the hypothesis that glucocorticoids negatively affect bone turnover in children with IBD: in one study, pediatric patients on glucocorticoids had decreased bone specific alkaline phosphatase levels (bone formation marker) and in the other, both bone formation and resorption markers were decreased during glucocorticoid therapy, and were restored to normal values 1 month after glucocorticoids cessation .
+Although the minimum duration of glucocorticoid therapy that causes damage to bone architecture or hinders bone mass accrual in children is not known, several studies show that puberty (Tanner stages 2,3,4) is the most vulnerable period during which glucocorticoid exposure may lead to non-reversible bone loss .
+However, in the case of children with IBD, the negative effect of glucocorticoids therapy on bone may be offset to a degree by their capacity to combat inflammation which in itself is detrimental for bone metabolism (see below).
+All above considered, we recommend evaluation of bone health status in children with IBD who receive 6 months or longer of systemic glucocorticoids at any time during their illness, and especially during their early and midpubertal years.